xzjia/guideline/source_en/TutorialSession/index.rst

 .. warning::

-    Method to discard the Bean for session scope is different from the method to discard the object managed by @SessionAttribute.
+    Method to discard the Bean for session scope is different from the method to discard the object managed by @SessionAttributes.
     Discarding the Bean for session scope should be assigned to DI container and should not be discarded by the application.
     Therefore, fields in the Bean for session scope just need to be reset to discard the Bean for session scope.
     Bean itself is discarded at the time of session timeout or logout.